Nottingham High School (New Jersey)

-Nottingham High School (also formally known as Hamilton High School North) is a four-year comprehensive public high school serving students in ninth through twelfth grades located in Hamilton Township, in Mercer County, New Jersey, United States, operating as one of the three secondary schools of the Hamilton Township School District; the other high schools in the district are Hamilton High School West and Steinert High School (Hamilton High School East).
+Nottingham High School (also formally known as Hamilton High School North) is a four-year comprehensive public high school serving students in ninth through twelfth grades located in Hamilton Township, in Mercer County, in the U.S. state of New Jersey, operating as one of the three secondary schools of the Hamilton Township School District; the other high schools in the district are Hamilton High School West and Steinert High School (Hamilton High School East).

-As of the 2021–22 school year, the school had an enrollment of 985 students and 86.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 400 students (40.6% of enrollment) eligible for free lunch and 82 (8.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,086 students and 85.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.
+There were 452 students (41.6% of enrollment) eligible for free lunch and 141 (13.0% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 Nottingham High School was the recipient of U.S. News & World Report's Bronze recognition for America's Best High Schools in both 2017 and 2018.
 Nottingham received an overall Niche grade of a B+ and was ranked as the seventh most diverse public high school in New Jersey.
 This school was the 231st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 276th in the state of 328 schools in 2012, after being ranked 264th in 2010 out of 322 schools listed.
 The magazine ranked the school 260th in 2008 out of 316 schools.
 The school was ranked 246th in the magazine's September 2006 issue, which surveyed 316 schools across the state.